jasonbelmonti/chef/README.md

 ## Why Chef exists

-LLM apps all eventually hit the same wall: 1.
-Context is state.
+LLM apps all eventually hit the same wall:

+1. Context is state.
 You need conversation history, tool outputs, knowledge, and policy in every turn — but not all of it, and not always in the same form.
 2. Token budgets are real.
 You can’t keep throwing “the entire convo so far” and “all retrieved docs” at the model.
 Latency balloons.
 Cost spikes.
 Reasoning quality drops because the model is drowning.
-3. Context gets messy fast.
+3. Context gets messy fast:

-You start with prompt = ....
+- You start with `prompt = ....`

-Then an includeIf(...).
+- Then an `includeIf(...)`

-Then “summarize if > 1k tokens”.
+- Then `“summarize if > 1k tokens”`

-Then “prioritize tool results over memory unless…”
+- Then `“prioritize tool results over memory unless…”`

 Suddenly, shipping changes to context is scarier than shipping model updates.